shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/identifiers--distinct-id-report.md

 ---
-Title : Identifiers: Distinct ID Report ms.date: 10/28/2023
+title: Digital Platform API - Identifiers - Distinct ID Report
-ms.custom: digital-platform-api
->
-Platform Reporting on Industry IDs provides an insight into the delivery, performance and unique reach across Industry IDs (RampID, NetID, UID2) alongside device based IDs.
-The Identifiers-Distinct IDs
+description: Explore the Distinct ID Identifiers report, providing insights into the total count of unique entries grouped by UID2, RampID, No cookies, and Cookies/Device IDs. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Identifiers: Distinct ID Report
+# Digital Platform API - Identifiers - Distinct ID report

->

 Platform Reporting on Industry IDs provides an insight into the delivery, performance and unique reach across Industry IDs (RampID, NetID, UID2) alongside device based IDs.
 The Identifiers-Distinct IDs Report allows you to understand the total number of uniques by UID2, RampID, No cookies, and Cookies/Device IDs.

 You can use the report to determine the following:

-- The availability of the ID types across various impressions that was purchased
+- The availability of the ID types across various impressions that was purchased.
-- The average eCPM for the ID type
+- The average eCPM for the ID type.
-- The unique IDs present
+- The unique IDs present.

->

-## Time Frame
+## Time frame

-The `report_interval` field in the JSON request can be set to one of the
+The `report_interval` field in the JSON request can be set to one of the following:
-following:

 - custom
 - current_hour